 10 Moves That Will Make Your Credit Score Soar in 2021 (No Pain Required)

-If you want to whip your finances into shape, here’s a good New Year’s resolution: improving your credit score.
+If you want to whip your finances into shape, here’s a good goal: improving your credit score.

-A lot of New Year’s resolutions fail because they’re so extreme.
+A lot of goals fail because they’re so extreme.
 Think of all the bonkers weight-loss and money-saving goals that don’t end well because they require so much pain and sacrifice.

-This resolution is different.
+This goal is different.
 No extreme measures are required.
 But there aren’t any shortcuts.
-Building good credit is a goal you need to commit to 12 months a year.
+Building good credit is a goal you need to commit to long term.

 How to Build Good Credit in 10 Steps

 Ready to make 2021 the year you finally prove your creditworthiness?
 Or are you looking to recover from a 2020 setback?
 Here’s how to build good credit in 10 steps.

 1. Stay on Top of Your Credit Reports